Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Background and Related Work

-In single-objective HPO, a variety of HPI methods have been developed to estimate the importance of individual hyperparameters.
+In single-objective HPO, a variety of HPI methods exist.
 These are typically applied post-hoc, using the results of completed optimization runs.
-To this end, surrogate models trained on such optimization data are often employed to model performance as a function of hyperparameter configurations.
-Notable techniques include fANOVA \citep{hutter-icml14a}, forward selection \citep{hutter-lion13a}, and Local Parameter Importance \citep{biedenkapp-lion18a}, which assess importance by decomposing performance variance.
-Shapley values \citep{shapley-book53a} have also been applied to attribute importance in Bayesian optimization \citep{adachi-arxiv23a,rodemann-arxiv24a,wever-aaai26a}.
-As a more local approach, ablation path analysis~\citep{fawcett-heu16a,biedenkapp-aaai17a} measures hyperparameter contributions by comparing the default configuration to optimized ones.
-Studies, e.g., by \citet{rijn-kdd18a}, \citet{probst-jmlr19a}, and \citet{moussa-ml-24a} have explored HPI across datasets, providing insights into general patterns of hyperparameter relevance.
+Surrogate models trained on such optimization data often model performance as a function of hyperparameter configurations.
+Notable techniques include fANOVA \citep{hutter-icml14a} assessing HPI by decomposing performance variance, as well as forward selection \citep{hutter-lion13a} and Local Parameter Importance \citep{biedenkapp-lion18a}.
+Shapley values \citep{shapley-book53a} have also been applied to attribute HPI \citep{adachi-aistats24a,rodemann-arxiv24a,wever-aaai26a}.
+As a local approach, ablation path analysis~\citep{fawcett-heu16a,biedenkapp-aaai17a} measures hyperparameter contributions by comparing the default configuration to optimized ones.

-Building on these foundations, \citet{theodorakopoulos-ecai24a} extended HPI estimation to the multi-objective setting via a post-hoc analysis framework.
-Their approach scalarized objective values from the Pareto front and applied fANOVA and ablation analysis to evaluate importance retrospectively.
-While insightful for different objective trade-offs, this method does not influence the optimization process itself.
-Our work advances this line of research by integrating HPI estimation directly into the optimization, enabling dynamic and adaptive search guidance.
+Building on these foundations, \citet{theodorakopoulos-ecai24a} extended HPI estimation to the multi-objective setting.
+Their approach scalarized objective values from the Pareto front and applied fANOVA and ablation analysis to retrospectively evaluate HPI.
+Our work advances this line of research by directly integrating HPI into the optimization, enabling dynamic and adaptive search guidance.
+Additionally, we use HyperSHAP as an HPI measure, as it quantifies performance gains.